PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

   """
 ```

+#### Example: Select Cut Frames

+Select Cut Frames recorded video segment does contain a HDF5 spatial mask.
+The segment records the dropped/cut frames.
+We overlayed on the next manipulations, the dropped frames do not exist.
+Instead, the composite mask records the neighbor frames:

+ * start frame = one minus the cut start frame.
+ * end frame = one plus the cut start frame.

+#### Example: Seam Carving

+Seam Carving spatial masks represent seams removed from the basis image.
+Since these pixels cannot be represented in the next manipulation, the neighbor pixels are represented in the mask.
+This appears like two pixel wide lightning stricks across the image, vertically or horizontally.

 ## Operation

 This section describes the operation definition as it exists in the JSON file.

 * *category*: Like operations grouped together

 * *name*: Operation name that indicates the most common software terminology.
-Understandably,  software designers to adopt other common terms.
+Understandably,  software designers adopt other common terms.
 For example, Liquid Rescale is often a form of seam carving.

 * *mandatoryparameters*: Parameters required from the user.
 Can be conditioned on media type (video and image).